AMTA Dissatisfied With Weak Response from NFL

 AMTA strongly believes massage therapists deserve mutual respect, courtesy and professionalism at all times.
 And, massage therapists should never have to tolerate conduct outside the bounds of therapeutic massage therapy.
 We will continue to advocate for all massage therapists to receive a higher level of respect and support from the NFL to ensure that they can practice massage therapy in the safe, professional environment that they rightfully deserve.

 "The NFL needs to take a more serious approach to protecting massage therapists who are an important part of athletes' care teams.
-Abuse and inappropriate conduct are never okay and we are very disappointed that the League has not made the safety of massage therapists who provide care for athletes a stronger priority."
-Michaele Colizza, National President of AMTA
+Abuse and inappropriate conduct are never okay and we are very disappointed that the League has not made the safety of massage therapists who provide care for athletes a stronger priority," says Michaele Colizza, National President of AMTA.

 The American Massage Therapy Association, the most trusted name in massage therapy, is the largest non-profit, professional association serving massage therapists, massage students and massage schools.
 The association is directed by volunteer leadership and fosters ongoing, direct member-involvement through its 51 chapters.
 AMTA works to advance the profession through ethics and standards, the promotion of fair and consistent licensing of massage therapists in all states, and public education on the benefits of massage.
 To find a qualified massage therapist in your area, please visit AMTA's Find a Massage Therapist Locator Service™.